Wolf Guy: Introduction

 Akira Inugami is a new exchange student at Hakutoku Middle School, but there is another side of him that is secret.
 He is a werewolf.

 Homeroom teacher Akiko Aoshika walking home drunk, suddenly trips and is saved by Akira Inugami who then proceeds to walk away.
-Ms. Aoshika sees that he is a student and pursues him only for Inugami to be jumped by his old school rivals.
+Aoshika-san sees that he is a student and pursues him only for Inugami to be jumped by his old school rivals.
 The gang attacks Inugami without mercy and seems to beat him to death, yet he keeps getting back up.
 They then hit him with a car and he appears dead.
 They begin to rifle through his pockets.
-Ms. Aoshika faints soon after witnessing it.
+Aoshika-san faints soon after witnessing it.
 The gang was ambushed by a large animal, which no one can seemingly make out what it is entirely.
-When Ms. Aoshika awakens, she finds the gang dead around her and is escorted to her school by the police only to find that Inugami is her new exchange student.
+When Aoshika-san awakens, she finds the gang dead around her and is escorted to her school by the police only to find that Inugami is her new exchange student.

-Ms. Aoshika singles him out and inspects his body physically, but finds no wounds or scars to solidify the events that happened the night before.
+Aoshika-san singles him out and inspects his body physically, but finds no wounds or scars to solidify the events that happened the night before.
 Both are discovered by Ryuuko Konuma.
 Soon after being introduced to her class, his classmates start to bully him, particularly the Kuroda twins.
 One of them falls into a coma after he accidentally but fatally stabbed himself while trying to attack him.
 Dou Haguro, son to a Yakuza, returns to school after hearing about Inugami's resistance to their gang and lures him out to be beaten on top of the school's roof.
 He then carves the word "mutt" on his back but after they leave, Inugami's wounds are healed.
-Ms. Aoshika later goes to visit him, unknowingly seeing his werewolf form, and then gets attacked by a man and then an escaped lion from a nearby zoo.
+Aoshika-san later goes to visit him, unknowingly seeing his werewolf form, and then gets attacked by a man and then an escaped lion from a nearby zoo.
 Inugami saves her but lets the authorities find her instead.